Lunar orbit: Crewed and later orbiters

 The Apollo program's Command/Service Module (CSM) remained in a lunar parking orbit while the Lunar Module (LM) landed.

 The combined CSM/LM would first enter an elliptical orbit, nominally 170 by 60 nmi, which was then changed to a circular parking orbit of about 60 nmi.
 Orbital periods vary according to the sum of apoapsis and periapsis, and for the CSM were about two hours.
 The LM began its landing sequence with a Descent Orbit Insertion (DOI) burn to lower their periapsis to about 50,000 ft, chosen to avoid hitting lunar mountains reaching heights of 20,000 ft.
 After the second landing mission, the procedure was changed on Apollo 14 to save more of the LM fuel for its powered descent, by using the CSM's fuel to perform the DOI burn, and later raising its periapsis back to a circular orbit after the LM had made its landing.

+Sun-synchronous lunar orbits

+A Sun-synchronous lunar orbit is a proposed type of lunar orbit in which the orbital plane remains at nearly the same orientation relative to the Sun over time.
+To do this, the orbital plane would need to shift by about 1° per day, similar to a sun-synchronous orbit around Earth.

+Unlike Earth's sun-synchronous orbits, lunar Sun-synchronous orbits do not occur naturally, because the Lunar gravity field is highly uneven, such an orbit would generally require active control to maintain.
+Earth and the Sun’s gravity would also affect it through third-body perturbations.